fatihdumanli/paymentapp/README.md

 <h2>Technical</h2>

 In the development process 8.527 lines of  C# code is written.
 (HTML and XAML excluded.)
-The fundamental approaches of bject Oriented Programming are followed.
+The fundamental approaches of Object Oriented Programming are followed.
 Modules are loosely coupled and reusable.

 Model – View – ViewModel pattern is followed as well.
 The key idea of MVVM pattern is <i>Separation of Concerns.</i> It represents the independence between the modules.
 In the projects MVVM pattern followed it is possible to write reusable and human-readable code, build scalable modules.